 - 1. Options that control soundness: - If you supply the -Alint=soundArrayCreationNullness command-line option, then the checker warns if it encounters an array creation with a non-null component type.
 See Section 3.3.4 for a discussion. - If you supply the -Astubs=collection-object-parameters-may-be-null.astub command-line option, then in JDK collection classes, the checker unsoundly permits null as an argument for any key or value formal parameter whose type is Object (instead of the element type).
 See Section 3.4.2. - If you supply the -Alint=trustArrayLenZero command-line option, then the checker will trust @ArrayLen(0) annotations.
 See Section 3.3.5 for a discussion. - If you supply the -AassumeKeyFor command-line option, then the checker will unsoundly assume that the argument to Map.get is a key for the receiver map.
-It will not do any checking of @KeyFor and related qualifiers. - 2.
+It will not do any checking of @KeyFor and related qualifiers. - If you supply the -AinvocationPreservesArgumentNullness command-line option, the Nullness Checker unsoundly assumes that arguments passed to non-null parameters in an invocation remain non-null after the invocation.
+This assumption is unsound in general, but holds for most code.
+For other ways to suppress warnings related to method side effects, see Section 31.7.5. - 2.
 Options that warn about poor code style: - If you supply the -Alint=redundantNullComparison command-line option, then the checker warns when a null check is performed against a value that is guaranteed to be non-null, as in ("m" == null).
 Such a check is unnecessary and might indicate a programmer error or misunderstanding.
 The lint option is disabled by default because sometimes such checks are part of ordinary defensive programming. - 3.
-Options that enable checking modes: - If you supply the -Alint=permitClearProperty command-line option, then the checker permits calls to System.setProperties() and calls to System.clearProperty that might clear one of the built-in properties. - By default, the checker forbids calls to those methods, and also special-cases type-checking of calls to System.getProperty() and System.setProperties().
+Options that enable checking modes: - If you supply the -Alint=permitClearProperty command-line option, then the checker permits calls to System.setProperties() and calls to System.clearProperty that might clear one of the built-in properties.

+By default, the checker forbids calls to those methods, and also special-cases type-checking of calls to System.getProperty() and System.setProperties().
 A call to one of these methods can return null in general, but by default the Nullness Checker treats it as returning non-null if the argument is one of the literal strings listed in the documentation of System.getProperties().
 To make this behavior sound, the Nullness Checker forbids calls that might clear any built-in property, as described above.